poxu/runmpv/readme.md

 # Needed, because if you launch video files from hard drive,
 # a lot of time may pass until the HDD spins up
 waitSeconds=5

+# If true, mpv window is focused after new
+# file is loaded.
+If false, mpv window
+# is only focused on first launch.
+# Anything but true or false will result
+# in na error.
+# Default value is true
+focusAfterOpen=true
 ```

 # Build instructions